 The Pediatric Audiology Program at Lakeside Audiology provides comprehensive testing, treatment and support services for children of all ages and their families.
-Our Doctors of Audiology are the only audiologists in the area specialize in Pediatric Audiology, as recognized by the American Board of Audiology.
+Our Doctors of Audiology are the only audiologists in the area that specialize in Pediatric Audiology, as recognized by the American Board of Audiology.
 With over 20 years combined experience, Drs.
 Block and Jensen recognize that the pediatric population requires a unique skill set.
 We are fully equipped to see children of all ages with developmental delays and medical conditions.
 We offer both behavioral and electroacoustic testing to ensure a thorough and accurate diagnosis of hearing sensitivity and evaluation of the auditory system.

 Hearing is the foundation for communication and speech development.
 The first three years of life are the most critical period of language development.
 As such, early identification and management of hearing loss is imperative for communication success.
 Prevalence of hearing loss is 1-2/1000 births and 5/1000 in children 3-17 years of age.
 There are a number of reasons why a child’s hearing may need to be tested.